CLASS POLICIES

 OVERVIEW

 Circus has been combining artistry and athleticism, awe and wonder, joy and playfulness, with a touch of magic for over 250 years.
-Here at NECCA, we believe that the many benefits of circus education should be available to anyone who wants to learn.
+At NECCA, we believe that the many benefits of circus education should be available to anyone who wants to learn.
 Circus Arts can be a significant benefit to physical, mental and emotional health and we are dedicated to providing expert, specialized instruction to kids, recreational students, hobbyists, as well as pre-professionals and professionals.
 Whether you are looking to challenge yourself farther than you know you can go, or are just looking for a creative community, our coaches are devoted to challenging and inspiring each student where they are and focused on helping each individual meet their specific goals.

 Phone: 802-254-9780